ImpactUltd/ImpactXM-Plugin/README.md

-# ImpactXM-Plug-in
+# ImpactXM Plug In
-AutoCAD Plug In
+An AutoCAD Plug In for Detailers.